polimi-cheatsheet/MIDA2/img/README.md

-TODO: delete this folder when this single image will be replaced.
+TODO: delete this folder when this single image will be replaced by a tikz figure.